les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2020-04-10-less-approche-systemique.markdown

 In short, not being systems thinkers.<sup>[2](https://less.works/less/principles/systems-thinking.html#footnote-2)</sup>

-En bref, ne pas être des théoriciens/penseurs/pratiquants systémiques[^2].
+En bref, ne pas utiliser l'approche systémique[^2].

 These reasons are consequential at the intersection of management and large-scale adoption of lean and agile principles.
 The leadership team is part of the system being perturbed; if they do not apply systems thinking, they could _really_ perturb it—and not in a good way!